 Revised modifications to the design of Chiswick High Road were then begun in late 2021, and a new contract valued at £3,300,000 was given to TFLs contractors.
-The work does NOT include reinstating the bus lane in part or creating a left turn filter into Chiswick lane: at the time of writing (March 2022) we see no attempt to speed up traffic flow.
+We see no attempt to speed up traffic flow between Hammersmith Roundabout and Heathfield Terrace, as buses continue to back up behind the slowest vehicle.
+If a bus changes drivers by Chiswick Garage, the whole route is stationery.
 This all serves to show that C9T is unfit for purpose and is in the wrong place, and Chiswick is a hostile environment for road users.

 C9T travels through what was the east-west bus lane on the south side of CHR.
 There is now only one east-west lane along this major road which, since Roman times, has been a major route between the centre of London and the west.